 So in short no, pave settings don’t make a diamond look bigger.
 They do add more sparkle, so the overall look of the ring is more flashy.

 Compromise: three stone settings

 A satisfying compromise would be a three stone ring, rather than a solitaire or a pave.
 A three stone ring is the perfect cross between the two styles, as it has a center stone with two smaller ones flanking it, and it provides more sparkle than a single stone.

 And it does not have diamonds going down the sides, which means you have less of a chance of losing a stone or two.
 You can find plenty of three stone engagement rings.
-Here’s a handy example of a three stone ring off of Amazon.

 - your birth stone

 - your fiancee’s birth stone

 - your anniversary month’s birth stone